District Priorities

 MORE ABOUT DISTRICT 1

-Commissioner Daniel's Adminstrative Office is located in downtown Dallas, at 411 Elm Street, 2nd Floor.
+Dallas County Commissioners Court District 1 runs north and south along the eastern side of Dallas County.
+It is a diverse coalition district.
+Commissioner Daniel's Administrative Office is located in downtown Dallas, 500 Elm St, 7th Floor Dallas TX 75202.
 The District 1 Road and Bridge Office is located at 715 Rowlett Road, Garland.
 To contact the Commissioners Administrative Office, call 214-653-6668.

-Click here to download a PDF map of District 1.
+Click here to download a PDF map of District 1

 MORE ABOUT THE COMMISSIONERS COURT